jakubrohleder/angular-jsonapi/README.md

 *To see all of the features in action run and study the demo.*

-Simple and lightweight, yet powerfull ORM for your frontend that seamlessly integrates with your JsonAPI server.
+Simple and lightweight, yet powerful ORM for your frontend that seamlessly integrates with your JsonAPI server.

 # [Live demo](http://jakubrohleder.github.io/angular-jsonapi)

 This module provides the following features:

-* Converting JsonApi resonses into data objects
+* Converting JsonApi responses into data objects
 * Creating new objects
 * Removing existing objects
 * Synchronizing objects with multiple sources (currently local-store and RESTApi)